Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 ## Git terminology

 As with any programming endeavor, there's unique nomenclature for the tool's elements.
-This is a short list of terms that git users frequently use.
+This is a short list of terms that Git users frequently use.
 We explore some of these concepts in later units.

 - **Working Tree:** the set of nested directories and files that contains the version being worked on.

-- **Repository (repo):** the directory, called `.git` and located at the top level of a working tree, where git keeps all of the history and metadata for a project.
+- **Repository (repo):** the directory, called `.git` and located at the top level of a working tree, where Git keeps all of the history and metadata for a project.
 "Repository" is almost always shortened to **repo**.

 - A **bare repository** is a repository that is not part of a working tree; it is used for sharing or backup.
 A bare repo is usually a directory with a 	name ending in `.git`, e.g., `project.git`.